|Year of offer||2019|

 - Translate psychological research questions into meaningful and appropriate methods of investigation.

 - Interpret data accurately on the basis of appropriate analytical methods.

 - Evaluate and draw conclusions from research findings.

 - Communicate psychological research findings effectively in oral and written formats.

 On completion of this subject students should be able to apply their knowledge and skills to:

-- Apply psychological concepts and theories to problems of behavioural change in a range of contexts such as, workplace, community and global settings.
+- Apply psychological concepts and theories to problems of behavioural change in a range of contexts such as home, workplace, community and global settings.

-On completion of this subject students should have worked collaboratively to develop skills in:
+On completion of this subject students should have developed skills in:

-7. Sensitivity to ethical issues and cultural diversity.
+- Sensitivity to ethical issues and cultural diversity;

 - Working effectively in a team to design, execute and present a collaborative project.